Home / About Us / Team & Board

 Kass studied Child Development at Crafton Hills College, where she took every child development class they offered.
 Following college, she began teaching at a Montessori based preschool.
 After teaching indoors for a few years, she got the opportunity to teach outdoors and became a naturalist at a non-profit nature preserve.
 It was here where Kass found her true passion: teaching children about the wonder and joys of nature.
 Viewing the outdoors through a child’s lens Kass learned how to create fun and engaging programming.
 To escape snowy winter conditions, Kass moved from the mountains to Orange County where she taught as a naturalist at a Reggio-Emilia Preschool.
 When not working, Kass enjoys sewing, ceramics, roller skating, and working in her garden.

-Eric Essen Enrichment Specialist
+Eric Essen Naturalist

 email me | 949-645-8489 ext.
 119